Jump to the content of the page

 The ASTM E8 / ASTM E8M standard describes uniaxial tensile testing of metals at room temperature and the determination of characteristic values including yield strength, yield point, yield point elongation, tensile strength, strain at break and reduction of area.
 The values can be used to make predictions about the strength and toughness of the material.

-Other common standards used for tensile tests are ASTM D638 for plastics, ASTM D412 for rubber and elastomers and ASTM D3039 for fiber composites.
+Other common ASTM standards for tensile tests are ASTM D638 for plastics, ASTM D412 for rubber and elastomers and ASTM D3039 for fiber composites

 Top